promiseowolabi/aws-datasync-migration-workshop/workshops/object-migration/EN/module1/README.md

     $ aws s3 ls s3://data/images/ --endpoint-url http://<S3ServerPrivateIP>:8000/ --profile scality
     $ aws s3 ls s3://data/images/ --endpoint-url http://<S3ServerPrivateIP>:8000/ --profile scality | wc -l

-In the bucket s3://data you should see 200 image files, as shown below.
-These image files represent the object store data that will be migrated to the S3 bucket in the in-cloud region.
+In the bucket s3://data images folder you should see 200 image objects, as shown below.
+These images represent the object store data that will be migrated to the S3 bucket in the in-cloud region.

 ![](../images/mod1cli1.png)